Taylor University

 Private Christian university in Upland, Indiana, U.S.

-Taylor University is a private, interdenominational, evangelical Christian university in Upland, Indiana.
+Taylor University is a private Christian university in Upland, Indiana.
 Founded in 1846, it is one of the oldest evangelical Christian universities in the United States.

-The university is named after Bishop William Taylor (1821–1902).
+The university is named after Bishop William Taylor.
 The university sits on an approximately 950 acre campus on the south side of Upland.
 It also preserves a 680 acre arboretum and an additional 668 acre of undeveloped land northeast of campus which has 80 acre more of arboretum space.

-As of 2022, Taylor University has 1,798 undergraduate students, 33 graduate students, and 395 distance learning students.
+As of 2024, Taylor University has 1,901 undergraduate students, 24 graduate students, and 436 distance learning students.
 The student body hails from 38 states and 26 foreign countries, with 44 percent from Indiana.
-Taylor is a member of NAIA with 16 men's and women's sports teams.
+Taylor is a member of the National Association of Intercollegiate Athletics.
 The university is accredited by the Higher Learning Commission and is a member of the Council for Christian Colleges and Universities and the Christian College Consortium.

 In August 2021, D. Michael Lindsay was named as the current president.